junxit/us-congress-bills-110/metadata.md

 - 2007-03-08 — Placed on the Union Calendar, Calendar No. 13.
 - 2007-03-08 — Reported by the Committee on Judiciary.
 H. Rept.
 110-37.
 - 2007-03-08 — Reported by the Committee on Judiciary.
 H. Rept.
 110-37.
+- 2007-03-21 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2007-03-21 — Considered as unfinished business. (consideration: CR H2796-2797)
+- 2007-03-21 — Considered under suspension of the rules. (consideration: CR H2790-2793)
+- 2007-03-21 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+740.
+- 2007-03-21 — Motion to reconsider laid on the table Agreed to without objection.
+- 2007-03-21 — Ms. Sanchez, Linda T. moved to suspend the rules and pass the bill.
+- 2007-03-21 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 413 - 1 (Roll no. 178). (text: CR H2790)
+- 2007-03-21 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 413 - 1 (Roll no. 178).(text: CR H2790)